PDob02/Group_Project_May_2022/README.md

 noted.
 Individual Branches

-✓ At least one branch for each team member
+✓ At least one branch for each team member - Satisfied

-✓ Each team member has at least four commits for the duration of the second segment (eight total commits per person)
+✓ Each team member has at least four commits for the duration of the second segment (eight total commits per person) Yes

 Team members submit the code for their machine learning model, as well as the
 following:
-✓ Description of preliminary data preprocessing
+✓ Description of preliminary data preprocessing- For the dat preprocessing we did the following...
 ✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making